 - The individual who is told about, hears, or is made aware of the concern/disclosure is responsible for following the Reporting a Safeguarding Concern Procedure shown in the flowchart at the beginning of this policy.
 Unless someone is in immediate danger, they should inform their club Welfare Officer, LTA Safeguarding Team or National Safeguarding Lead. - The club Welfare Officer and Safeguarding Leads are responsible for reporting safeguarding concerns to the LTA Safe Safeguarding Team. - The LTA Safeguarding Team is responsible for assessing all safeguarding concern/disclosures that are reported to them and working with the club Welfare Officer and National Safeguarding Leads to follow up as appropriate on a case-by-case basis, prioritising the well-being of the child/ adult at risk at all times.
-Dependent on the concern/disclosure, a referral may be made to: - The police in an emergency (999): - Mike Baker (Club Welfare Officer) 07590068076 - o Local Authority Children's Services 01635503153 or LADO@westberks.gov.uk (Local Area Designated Officer) - Local Authority Adult Services 01635 503050 - Designated Officer (England only) for concerns/disclosures about a member of staff, consultant, coach, official or volunteer British Tennis Services Team: 0208487 7000
+Dependent on the concern/disclosure, a referral may be made to: - o The police in an emergency (999); - Local Authority Children's Services: Somerset County Council Telephone: 03001232224 - Local Authority Adult Services : Somerset County Council Telephone : 03001232224 - Designated Officer (England only) for concerns/disclosures about a member of staff, consultant, coach, official or volunteer: Anthony Goble (Somerset County Council) - Telephone: 03001232224